ksmettela/Employee-DB-Application/README.md

 - Use the provided options to perform CRUD operations on employee records, search for employees, and manage the database.

 ## Usage
-Once the employee database system is up and running, you can use the provided menu options or user interface to perform various operations, such as adding new employees, updating existing employee records, deleting employees, and searching for employees based on different criteria.
+Once the employee database system is up and running, use the provided menu options or user interface to perform various operations, such as adding new employees, updating existing employee records, deleting employees, and searching for employees based on different criteria.
 The system should provide feedback on the success or failure of operations and display the results of search queries.

 ## Conclusion
 This system can be used to manage employee records and perform CRUD operations in a convenient and efficient manner.